denali-js/denali-node-orm2/README.md

 ## Available attributes
 In Denali, each ORM defines its own set of model attribute types.
-If you are shifting from a different ORM adapter, you'll want to double-check that your attribute types all match up here.
+If you are shifting from a different ORM adapter, you'll want to confirm that your attribute types match what Node-ORM2 expects.
+Here are some of the key basic types:

 - `text`
 - `number`